RocketSoftware/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 **COBOL Compiler control**

-The Micro Focus COBOL Compiler can compile many different COBOL dialect variations.
+The Rocket COBOL compiler can compile many different COBOL dialect variations.
 It can also compile COBOL code that contains EXEC CICS or EXEC SQL statements.
 The Compiler is controlled through a series of "directives" which are passed to the Compiler at build time.
 You can set directives at either a project or component level.

 Often the directives can be set only at the project level, which means that all component files in the project use them.
 Sometimes, you have a component which you need to compile with different directives.
 In this case, you can set the directives at the component level which overrides the project settings.